OpenLMIS/openlmis-template-service/STYLE-GUIDE.md

     adds support for RAML 1.0, this practice might be revised.)

 ## Postgres Database

-In most cases, the Hibernate DefaultNamingStrategy follows these conventions.
-Schemas and table names will however need to be specified.
+For guidelines on how to write schema migrations using Flyway, see [Writing Schema Migrations (Using Flyway)](FLYWAY.md).

-* Each Independent Service should store it's tables in its own schema.
-The convention is to use the Service's name as the schema.  e.g. The Requistion Service uses the `requisition` schema
+* Each Independent Service should store its tables in its own schema.
+The convention is to use the Service's name as the schema.  e.g. The Requisition Service uses the `requisition` schema
 * Tables, Columns, constraints etc should be all lower case.
 * Table names should be pluralized.
 This is to avoid *most* used words. e.g. orders instead of order